The Sentimental Bloke: Previews

+a masterly appraisement of tone values."

+Release

 It took a while for the film to be released as Australasian Films refused to screen the movie in the Union Theatre chain.
 However it was seen by E. J. Carroll who decided to distribute it in Australia and overseas.

 The Sentimental Bloke uses intertitles taken from the original poem written in Australian slang and was a hit when it opened in Melbourne Town Hall on 4 October 1919, breaking all existing box office records.
 It was also popular in Britain and New Zealand, but did not succeed in the U.S., where test audiences failed to understand the language.
 Despite being recut with Americanised intertitles, having some scenes cut out, and being renamed for the American market as The Story of a Tough Guy, it was withdrawn from distribution.

 Variety called it "the best Australian made feature to date."

+According to one account by 1922 the film had earned £33,000.

 The initial success of The Sentimental Bloke prompted a sequel in 1920, Ginger Mick, and a remake in 1932 using the latest sound recording equipment from the United States.
 The sequel was a hit but the remake, although directed by the prolific actor and partner of Hoyts, F. W. Thring, did not fare as well as the original.

 E. J. Carroll also sponsored a stage version of the book in 1922 produced by Bert Bailey and starring Walter Cornoch as the Bloke and Tal Ordell as Ginger Mick.

 In 1931 Raymond Longford claimed that the film had been made for £900 and grossed £50,000 around the world.